mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

     {number} [srid] - unique value used to unambiguously identify projected, unprojected, and local spatial coordinate system definitions
 ```

-You can create an index with one of the following types:
+An index can be created using one of the following types:
 ```text
 INT [UNSIGNED]
 TINYINT [UNSIGNED]